From Nodes to Narratives: Explaining Graph Neural Networks with LLMs and Graph Context: Experimental Setup for the human evaluation of M1 and M2 Scores

 \subsection{A) Data Preparation}

 We randomly selected 10 articles from the Cora dataset, on which a GNN had been trained.
-For each article, we generated explanations using both \textbf{LOGIC} and \textbf{GNNExplainer}.
+For each article, we generated explanations using both \textbf{\methodname} and \textbf{GNNExplainer}.
+To mitigate potential bias, explanations from these methods were randomized and presented in a blind manner, without revealing their source.
 Each expert was provided with: \begin{itemize} \item The original article text and the GNN's predicted label. \item Two explanation subgraphs (one per method), anonymized and presented in random order known only to the experimenters. \item For each subgraph, we listed the texts of the nodes it contains, sorted by increasing node index. \end{itemize}